Cavalier King Charles Spaniel vs. King Charles Spaniel

 But other “old-fashioned” breeders liked the dog with a flatter skull and longer muzzle.
 They named the dog Cavalier King Charles Spaniel.

-King Charles spaniels were bred with Asian dog breeds like pugs, pekingese, and japanese chins to achieve the short-muzzled petite features.
+King Charles spaniels were bred with Asian dog breeds like pugs, Pekingese, and Japanese chins to achieve the short-muzzled petite features.

-Cavalier King Charles spaniel was the 15th most popular breed on the AKC’s 2021 most popular breeds chart.
+The Cavalier King Charles spaniel was the 15th most popular breed on the AKC’s 2021 most popular breeds chart.
 Far behind was King Charles (English Toy) spaniel with 137th placement.
 Both spaniels are small family-friendly dogs with happy and cheery nature.
 But they differ in many ways physically and in temper.

-First, we’ll go through an overview of each breed, then, we’ll talk about how they compare on some important aspects of dog ownership, including:
+First, we’ll go through an overview of each breed, and then, we’ll talk about how they compare on some important aspects of dog ownership, including:

 • Temperament, trainability, and energy levels